cmadland/teaching/pages/02.edci335/09.week-6/sections.md

 - Each `individual` will review the resource created by the `group` immediately below them on the list.
   - There are a couple of you working on your own.
 Please consider yourselves a part of group 5 with Cooper, so that Group 6 receives more than one review.
   - In the end, each group will receive 3-4 reviews.
+- The group at the bottom of the list on Tuesday morning will review Group 1's resource.
+This will ensure that people who may not be on the list yet have an opportunity to add their names.

+!!!!
+Please let me know as soon as possible if you have questions!

 ### Notes on Collegiality